jpmoo/ObsidianMinimap/README.md

 - 🔎 **Live minimap view** of the current note - supports all view modes
 - 🖱️ **Draggable viewport slider** to scroll instantly
-- 🌓 Supports both light and dark themes
+- 🌓 Supports all themes
 - 💠 Automatically updates on scroll and content change
 - 🔁 Per-note toggle button in the note header
 - 📏 Resizes automatically with the pane